 Work being done at JDC Research Co is looking at developing gene-based therapies and small molecule therapies to find a treatment or cure for MAN1B1-CDG18.

-Model organisms for MAN1B1 are currently in development to study MAN1B1-CDG in non-human organisms and several model systems in human cell lines have been developed to study the role MAN1B1 plays in protein quality control.-
+Model organisms for MAN1B1 are currently in development to study MAN1B1-CDG.
+Several human cell lines have been used to investigate the role MAN1B1 plays in protein quality control.

 Fly (D. melanogaster)